FrederickDeny/tau-llvm-plugin/README.md

 in the compilation command.
 Otherwise, they will appear to be defined in the .c or .cpp file(s) that include(s) them.

+You can find an example in the `sandbox/header` directory.

 ## <span class="todo TODO">TODO</span>

   - Write something to spit out the names of known called functions,